k-yenko/rowan-mcp/README.md

 ## **Experimental: Desktop Extension (Work in Progress)**

-We're developing a one-click desktop extension (.dxt) for Claude Desktop that eliminates command-line setup.
+I'm developing a one-click desktop extension (.dxt) for Claude Desktop that eliminates command-line setup.
 This feature is currently being refined for optimal compatibility with the MCP extension system.

 **Current status:** Installation workflow needs refinement for seamless user experience.